-I support the idea of the rapture as this is biblical, and I think it will happen, but I just cannot say which one it will be-pre- or posttribulation.
+I support the idea of the rapture as it is biblical, and I believe it will occur.
+However, I cannot specify whether it will be pre- or post-tribulation.
 I don't know because God is the one who will decide when it will happen, and some things are hidden from us.

-As we said already, the other way in which could happen is that the Christians will be raptured first, and the great tribulation will start then.
-This is the pre-tribulation rapture.
-So, the decrease of the righteous people on the earth will happen because God will take them away.
+As we mentioned previously, another possibility is that the Christians will be raptured first, followed by the beginning of the great tribulation.
+This is the pretribulation rapture.
+So, the decrease of righteous people on earth will occur because God will take them away.
 This is because He won't let them go through the exceedingly bad trials that will take place on the earth.

 In both cases, the end will come when there are no longer righteous people on earth.
-Surely, God wants to preserve His people from the judgment.
-The question is whether they will be preserved from the great tribulation, or they will go through that and then be raptured after it.
+Surely, God wants to preserve His people from judgment.
+The question is whether they will be spared from the great tribulation or whether they will endure it and then be raptured afterward.
 This is a mystery for us.
-What we need to do is be ready and watchful and share the good news with others.
+What we need to do is be ready, watchful, and share the good news with others.